 Expanding the availability of naloxone and training people to administer the medication can also help to save lives.
 Addiction to opioids like OxyContin is also associated with an increased risk of an overdose.
 Increasing the availability of treatment for opioid use disorder can help to reduce OxyContin overdoses.

-If you or a loved one is addicted to prescription opioids like OxyContin, The Recovery Village Palm Beach can help.
+If you or a loved one is addicted to prescription opioids like OxyContin, The Recovery Village Palm Beach at Baptist Health can help.
 Contact us today to learn about the quality care and treatment options we provide for people struggling with substance use disorders and co-occurring conditions.

 Scholl, Lawrence; Seth, Puja; Kariisa, Mbabazi; Wilson, Nana; Baldwin, Grant.
 “Drug and opioid-involved overdose deaths—United States, 2013–2017.”
 Morbidity and Mortality Weekly Report, December 2019.
 Accessed October 22, 2019.